centro/versionable_api/README.md

 ```
 GET /api/people.json {HTTP_ACCEPT: text/json;version=2}
 ```
-the request will get handled by the `Api::V1::People#index_v1` action.
-Even though the request specified that it's using Version 2, since there isn't an explicit Version 2 of the `index` action, control will fall back to the Version 1 version.
+a 404 will be returned because there is no version 2 of the `index` action.

 # How to use it